Daily High to Daily Low: Is It Safe to Buy Full Truck Alliance Co. Ltd. (YMM)?

 Full Truck Alliance Co.
-Ltd. (NYSE:YMM) went up by 6.96% from its latest closing price compared to the recent 1-year high of $22.80.
-The company’s stock price has collected -13.22% of loss in the last five trading sessions.
+Ltd. (NYSE:YMM) went up by 1.42% from its latest closing price compared to the recent 1-year high of $22.80.
+The company’s stock price has collected 10.45% of gains in the last five trading sessions.
 The Wall Street Journal reported on 07/08/21 that Newegg, Bitcoin and Carver: What to Watch When the Market Opens

 Is It Worth Investing in Full Truck Alliance Co.
 Ltd. (NYSE :YMM) Right Now?